Pratikshinde55/CloudOps-Terraform-Ansible-LB/README.md

       }
     }

-## 15. Resource: null_resource for PS-Null-Ansible-Master-Block-SAVE-BackEndIP
+## 15.Resource: null_resource [This resource Save BackEnd EC2 Public_IPs dynamically on Ansible-Master]
 This null_resource dynamically store Public_IP's of all Backends EC2 in ansible master node at location /home/ec2-user with file named as "BackEnd-public-ip".

       join("\n", [